EdwardSivyour/editor-testing/src/content/quillComments.md

    There is no built-in HTML viewer (like TinyMCE has, for example).
 We would need to build this in ourselves.

 3. **Accessing Content**
-   Accessing quills content is fairly straigtforward, as quill fires an update event with the content
+   Accessing quills content is fairly straigtforward, as quill fires an update event with the content.

 4. **Content Control**
    Much like TipTap, quill allows you to import modules (called Formats), which is handled in much the same way: